 During the Fellowship

-During Dr. Mitchell’s fellowship, she will focus on advancing community investment efforts and outcomes, particularly in ways that increase leverage and collaborative funding for Cincinnati Children’s $11.5 million Community Partnership and Investment Initiative.
+Dr. Mitchell’s focused on advancing community investment efforts and outcomes, particularly in ways that increase leverage and collaborative funding for Cincinnati Children’s $11.5 million Community Partnership and Investment Initiative.